| The idea that a bunch of

 endurance fest.
 Thank God for the digital video recorder's ability to

+fast-forward.
 The network that brought

 us "Jackass" kicked things off with a bang as Paul McCartney joined U2 and a